Thabuki/gta-sync-radio/README.md

 ## Credits

-Fan-made project inspired by Rockstar Games' GTA series.
-Non-commercial, educational use.
+This is a fan-made project inspired by Rockstar Games' GTA series for non-commercial, educational use.

+**Disclaimer:** All rights to the Grand Theft Auto series, game assets, radio station names, and content are owned by Rockstar Games and Take-Two Interactive.
+All music rights belong to their respective artists, composers, and copyright holders.
+This project is not affiliated with, endorsed by, or connected to Rockstar Games or Take-Two Interactive.
+No copyright infringement is intended.